 - Exchange views on the main long-term risks and their interactions for growth and fiscal sustainability

 - Discuss policy implications and challenges for national governments and European institutions

 Irene Monasterolo, Programme Director, EDHEC-Risk Climate Impact Institute, will discuss climate change in the "The bumpy road ahead" session, together with Paul Hiebert, Head of Systemic Risk & Financial Institutions Division (European Central Bank) and Stavros Zenios, Professor (University of Cyprus).
 The session will be chaired by Giovanni Callegari, Head of Economic and Risk Analysis (European Stability Mechanism - ESM).

-Further information on the conference can be found on the SUERF website.
+Further information on hybrid conference can be found here.

 About European Stability Mechanism (ESM)